azureprofessional/azure-concept/1000 - Basic Infrastructure/1400-Security.md

 Restricting access based on the **least privilege security principles** is imperative for organizations that want to enforce security policies for data access.
 Azure Role-Based Access Control (RBAC) can be used to assign permissions to users, groups, and applications at a certain scope.
 The scope of a role assignment can be a subscription, a resource group, or a single resource.

 You can leverage built in RBAC roles in Azure to assign privileges to users.
-Consider using Storage Account Contributor for cloud operators that need to manage storage accounts and Classic Storage Account Contributor role to manage classic storage accounts.
+Consider using Storage Account Contributor for cloud operators that need to manage storage accounts.
 For cloud operators that needs to manage VMs and storage account, consider adding them to Virtual Machine Contributor role.

 Organizations that do not enforce data access control by leveraging capabilities such as RBAC may be giving more privileges than necessary to their users.
 This can lead to data compromise by allow users access to certain types of types of data (e.g., high business impact) that they shouldn’t have in the first place.